 - Live Stream video platform for hybrid and virtual fundraising events

 - Sponsor promotion via sponsor logos and links to website and social media

-- Easy social media share options
+- Easy social media share options on all pages

 - Ability to incorporate peer to peer fundraising, where fundraisers sell raffle tickets via personal fundraising pages